Trusted Expertise,

-Today, Kelly Klosure continues to enhance its products to serve the power, oil & gas, government, industrial and construction markets.
+For over 50 years, Kelly Klosure continues to enhance its products to serve the power, oil & gas, government, industrial and construction markets.

 Our commitment to you remains the same: providing fast, professional responses to your inquiries, innovative building and enclosure solutions, reliable delivery, quality products and world class after-sale service.
 That includes our ongoing commitment to quality.
 Kelly Klosure’s management system is certified ISO 9001:2015.